Have you ever asked yourself the question: “How do app owners make money?”

 I don’t think something like an email spammer tool would get very far in terms of an ad network supporting your work.

 The most popular ad network at the moment seems to be Google’s Admob.
-This is what I have started with at the moment but I don’t have any other network to compare it to as of yet.

 Facebook ads is another good choice and I would expect a high revenue from them.

 Facebook gets paid very well as they have a high demand for marketers to do business with their platform and where there’s high demand in anything then the cost also rises.

 That’s how the free market works I guess.